Introduction

 Main Features of HEALPix Software

-• Programs for fast simulation and analysis of full-sky maps of CMB temperature and polarization anisotropy (sky maps preview) up to sub-arcminute angular resolution
+• Fast simulation and analysis of full-sky maps of CMB temperature and polarization anisotropy (sky maps preview) up to sub-arcminute angular resolution

 • Highly optimised Spherical Harmonics Transforms library (libsharp) used by all implementations for better performance